 The details on the shell are amazing.
 He actually looks a bit beat up and dusty just like in the movie.
 He also mimics the cute sounds/expressions that you hear in the movie.
 Very cool.
 Another neat feature is that he goes to sleep after about 5 minutes of sitting still, so you shouldn’t hear him in the middle of the night if you leave it on.

 As for what we didn’t like about it – there wasn’t much.
 One thing you’ll notice is that he’s a little bit wobbly at times.
 Once he bumps into something, his head will fly off… especially if you go over something bumpy.
 That and he’s definitely slower on carpeted areas, versus smoother areas like hardwood floors.

 Have a look at the following YouTube video to see him in action:

-Is it worth the 80$ price tag?
+Is it worth the 80$ price tag for the Hasbro BB8 Android?
 Hard to say.
 My son absolutely loves it right now, but will the novelty wear off?
 Time will tell.
 Maybe if you had 2 of them and did some neater things like demolition derby style tricks or obstacle racing… how cool would that be!